-The 2018-2019 New England Vegetable Management Guide is also available in print and may be ordered online or from any of the New England Extension state publication offices.
-When you purchase a copy of the 2018-2019 Guide you can also receive the Northeast Vegetable and Strawberry Pest Identification Guide (Guide only, $25.00; Guide plus Pest ID Guide, $30.00).
-The Pest ID Guide may also be purchased separately for $15.00.
+The 2020-2021 New England Vegetable Management Guide is also available in print and may be ordered online or from any of the New England Extension state publication offices.
+When you purchase a copy of the Guide you can also receive the Northeast Vegetable and Strawberry Pest Identification Guide (Guide only, $25.00; Guide plus Pest ID Guide, $30.00).
+The print Pest ID Guide may also be purchased separately for $15.00.

 - Cultural practices for vegetables, including soil fertility and nutrients, soil management, cover crops, organic production, raised beds, irrigation, and much more.

 - Vegetable transplant production: a comprehensive coverage of this key component of vegetable production from seed to media to growth management to IPM in the greenhouse environment.

 - Pest management covers general topics such as an overview of weed, insect and disease management and integrated pest management (IPM), organic and biorational pesticides and biological controls, updated tables for pesticide products and label information, pesticide safety and the worker protection standard, pollinator conservation.

 - Crops section: you will find recommended cultural practices, varieties and nutrient recommendations for each crop, along with specific information on management of weeds, insects and diseases for that crop or crop group.
 Pesticides for weeds, insects and diseases have been updated.